Play Live Radio

 KCLU

-This is just one of the four clean ups like this they run each year.
+This is just one of the four clean-ups they run each year.

 "We see lots of different whale species and dolphins and all kinds of important animals here," Troup told KCLU.

-For volunteer Lisa Werner, it’s a passion to help to collect trash from beaches, and protect marine life.
+For volunteer Lisa Werner, it’s a passion to help collect trash from beaches and protect marine life.

 "I've picked up 1,471 pounds of trash.
-I keep track of it on my iPhone every day," Werner told KCLU.
+I keep track of it on my iPhone every day," said Werner.
 "I don't want the baby dolphins to eat this plastic, so every time I pick up just a water bottle lid, I feel like I'm keeping that out of a baby dolphin belly."

-These clean-ups are funded by the NOAA Marine Debris Program, which is part of a wider effort to remove debris from five different marine sanctuaries.
+The clean-ups, funded by the NOAA Marine Debris Program, are part of a wider effort to remove debris from five different marine sanctuaries.

 Caroline Feraday